emmanuelterah/accent-detector/README.md

 ## ✨ Features

 - **Video Processing**
-  - Supports YouTube and Google Drive video URLs
+  - Supports Loom and Google Drive video URLs publicly
+  - Supports Youtube but only on local setup due to YouTube's strict measures.
   - Automatic video downloading and audio extraction
   - Smart format selection for optimal quality